 - 1 large egg, beaten with 1 tablespoon milk

-- 6. Brush the tops of the brioche with the beaten egg-milk glaze.
-Bake on the center rack for about 25 minutes for loaves and 12 to 14 minutes for rolls.
+- Brush the tops of the brioche with the beaten egg-milk glaze.
+Bake on the center rack for 25 to 40 minutes for loaves and 12 to 14 minutes for rolls.
 Check periodically — the brioche should be a rich golden brown and firm to the touch.
 Remove from the oven and cool slightly before turning out from the pan.

 From the Earth to the TableBuy On Amazon

 Nutrition information is automatically calculated, so should only be used as an approximation.